Georgia Democratic lawmaker walks back resignation after Trump endorsement

-Jones, D-Lithonia, said on Twitter he decided to reverse course after receiving “overwhelming support and outcry” following his resignation decision Wednesday morning, April 22.
+Jones, D-Lithonia, said on Twitter he decided to reverse course after receiving “overwhelming support and outcry” following his resignation decision Wednesday morning.

 “That was emotional and that was motivational,” Vernon said, shortly before noting he will remain in the primary to hold his state House seat.